Barbecue murders: Murders

 With a friend, the couple cleaned up the room where the killings had taken place, removing blood from the carpet, walls, and furniture.
 They confided in the friend who helped clean and in several other friends that they had killed the Olives, with Riley physically carrying out the killings.
 Riley told friends, "We had to do it.
 They wouldn't let me see her."
-Marlene Olive and Riley continued to live together at the Olives' house for several days, attending a Yes concert, shopping, eating at restaurants, and paying their expenses using cash, checks, and credit cards taken from her dead parents.
+Olive and Riley continued to live together at the Olives' house for several days, attending a Yes concert, shopping, eating at restaurants, and paying their expenses using cash, checks, and credit cards taken from her dead parents.
 They allegedly planned to wait for Jim and Naomi to be declared dead, collect the life insurance money, and move to Ecuador.

-After a few days, Jim Olive's business partner became concerned about his absence from work and contacted police, who visited the Olive house and spoke with Marlene Olive.
+After a few days, Jim Olive's business partner became concerned about his absence from work and contacted police, who visited the Olive house and spoke with Olive.
 She provided various alibis for herself and Riley, which the police later determined were false, and stories about her parents having either disappeared or died, claiming that one parent had killed the other and then disappeared with the body or that both parents were killed by Hells Angels.
 Police also noted the recently cleaned room in the otherwise disordered house.
 The friend who had helped clean informed the police about the blood in the room and the couple's statements about killing the Olives and burning their bodies.
-Acting either on information from Marlene Olive or from her friend, police searched the China Camp barbecue pit and determined that it contained fragments of burnt human remains.
-Marlene Olive and Riley were arrested.
+Acting either on information from Olive or her friend, police searched the China Camp barbecue pit and determined that it contained fragments of burnt human remains.
+Olive and Riley were arrested.

-After his arrest, Riley made a detailed confession, in which he said that he and Marlene Olive had been planning to kill her parents for some time, that he had beaten, stabbed, and suffocated Naomi Olive and then shot Jim Olive, and that Marlene Olive had made him do it.
-However, Marlene Olive claimed that Riley had killed her parents of his own accord and that afterward, he had held her hostage and forced her to take drugs.
+After his arrest, Riley made a detailed confession, in which he said that he and Olive had been planning to kill her parents for some time; that he had beaten, stabbed, and suffocated Naomi Olive and then shot Jim Olive; and that Olive had made him do it.
+However, Olive claimed that Riley had killed her parents of his own accord and that afterward he had held her hostage and forced her to take drugs.